hytech-racing/data_acq_cloud/README.md

 Make sure you’ve run: chmod 400 /path/to/your-key-pair.pem

 If you get this error: sign_and_send_pubkey: no mutual signature supported, check out this stack overflow post: https://stackoverflow.com/a/74258486

+## Seeting up EC2 Instance
+In terminal run:
+- nix shell nixpkgs#nixos-rebuild \\enter nix shell with nixos-rebuild
+- export NIX_SSHOPTS=' -i /path/to/your/keypair.pem'  \\set a global variable with the key so that you have authentication access
+- nixos-rebuild switch --fast --flake /path/to/flakedirectory#default  --target-host root@ec2ipaddress@amazonaws.com --build-host ec2ipaddress@amazonaws.com --option eval-cache false \\this command builds the flake on the ec2
+- ssh into the ec2 and run: `docker run -d \
+  -p 27017:27017 \
+  -e MONGO_INITDB_ROOT_USERNAME=username \
+  -e MONGO_INITDB_ROOT_PASSWORD=password \
+  -v metadata_volume:/meta_data \
+  -v car_setup:/car_data \
+  --name my_service \
+  mongo'
+  \\this command sets up the docker container with mongo runing
+- in a terminal outside of the ec2:
+- mongosh mongodb://username:password@ec2-ip-address.compute-1.amazonaws.com \\connect to mongo using the connection string
+- use hytechDB // sets up database hytechDB

 ### data acquisition data flow
 ```mermaid